hoanhan101/crossett/README.md

 ## Workflow

 - Clone or fork the project.
-- Edit, make changes, commit and push as a normal git workflow.
+- Edit, make changes, commit and push using a normal git workflow.
 - When done, create a pull request.
-- If the pull request is approved, owner will merge it and update changes manually to the server (via FTP).
+- If the pull request is approved, owner will choose to merge and update changes manually to the server (via FTP).

 ## Changelog

-### 1.0.2 (2018-3-28)
+### 1.0.2 (2018-03-28)

 **News:**
 - Archived old website version (both 1Work and Innovative's generated files)